 “You cleared your schedule for this?”
 Cullen wheezed, mouth still burnt from the tea.

 Cullen felt his chest constrict.
-“It is, rather,” was all he managed to say.
+“It is, rather.”

 “Whatever it is,” Kate went on, “I’m sure we can work it out.”
 She gave him an encouraging smile.
-Scone in one hand and tankard in the other, she lifted her cup to drink.
+She picked up a scone with one hand, and held up her tankard in the other.

 Can we?
 Cullen wondered.
 He rather doubted that.
 But there was nothing else to do but get this over with.
-Cullen let out a breath, then announced:
+As Kate lifted her tea to drink, Cullen let out a breath, then announced:

 “I don’t take lyrium.”